 Healthcare can be a particularly challenging and complex environment to foster good internal communications practices in.
 This is because hospitals and other healthcare organizations are large, diverse workplaces with employees working across different disciplines, with different work cultures, in different shifts in multiple locations around the clock.
 There are always constant disruptions and emergency situations to deal with, and ever-changing needs of patients in care.

-Internal communication issues in the healthcare sector can be solved by devising robust internal communications plans, investing in tools and systems to help deliver information in a timely and effective manner, and implementing procedures and protocols around communication that everyone understands and can follow.
+Internal communication challenges in the healthcare sector can be solved by devising robust internal communications plans, investing in tools and systems to help deliver information in a timely and effective manner, and implementing procedures and protocols around communication that everyone understands and can follow.

 Here are five success stories that highlight the ways that different organizations have overcome common challenges to improve internal communications in healthcare.